pedromateo/openhmitester/README.md

-**June, 16st -> Working on a Windows version.
+**June, the 16st -> Working on a Windows version.
 It is just needed to implement "preload" for all to work.
 If you want to contribute, just email me or continue reading:**

 - *(done) TODO_1*: Try to integrate the "preload library" into the workbench desktop app (called Simusaes) manually.
 By manually I mean to include a line